Joe Montemurro: Early years coaching in Victoria

-His first coaching positions commenced at his former junior club Brunswick Juventus.
-His first major role was as youth coach (U21) in the Victorian Premier league with Green Gully in which he took the team to the runner-up position in his first year.
+Montemurro retired from playing at age 28.
+His first coaching position commenced at his former junior club Brunswick Juventus.
+His first major role was as youth coach (U21) in the Victorian Premier league with Green Gully, which he took to the runner-up position in his first year.

-In the 2002–03 season Montemurro took over the youth team at Melbourne Knights in the National Soccer League, in which he guided the team to a Southern Division Championship.
-The team lost the playoff to become National Youth Champions.
-The demise of the National League came and the club offered Montemurro the senior position in the Victorian Premier League.
-He opted to continue his youth coaching at cross town rivals South Melbourne in which he guided the team to the runner-up position in 2005.
+In the 2002–2003 season he took over the youth team at Melbourne Knights in the National Soccer League, which he guided to a Southern Division Championship.
+The team lost the playoff for National Youth Champions.
+The demise of the National League occurred and the club offered Montemurro the senior position in the Victorian Premier League.
+He opted to continue his youth coaching with local rivals South Melbourne, which he guided to the runner-up position in 2005.

-Mid 2006, with the team sitting clear at the top of the ladder, Montemurro was approached by Sunshine George Cross to take over the first team and save it from relegation.
-He succeeded and continued his position until mid 2007, when he parted ways with the club.
-His next role was head coach of Coburg United in Victorian State League 1 in which he guided the club to its first ever promotion to top flight football in the club's 30-year history.
+In mid-2006, Montemurro was approached by Sunshine George Cross to take over their firsts team and save it from relegation.
+He succeeded and continued his position until mid-2007.
+His next role was head coach of Coburg United in Victorian State League 1, which he guided to their first ever promotion to top flight football in the club's 30-year history.

-In 2010, he returned to South Melbourne as a youth coach and guided the team to a historic undefeated season as champions.
-He was promoted to assistant senior coach at South, in which VPL finals appearances and the quarter finals of the Singapore Cup were achievements during his tenure.
-During 2013, he took over new franchise club Port Moresby in the Papua New Guinea National Soccer League.
+In 2010, he returned to South Melbourne as a youth coach and guided that team to a historic undefeated season as champions.
+He was promoted to assistant senior coach at South, in which VPL finals appearances and the quarter finals of the Singapore Cup were achieved during his tenure.
+During 2013, he took over new franchise club FC Port Moresby in the Papua New Guinea National Soccer League.
 The club finished third in the league, qualifying for the championship playoffs, where they reached the final, only to lose 3–0 to Hekari United.